viennawagner/student-webdev-labs/reflection.md

 I think the lectures worked well enough for these.
 The exercises were great and there was already a lot of them, so I wouldn't ask for more, even if more practice is always helpful.

+### jQuery
+Note: completed week 10

+I followed along the videos for basically the whole thing.

+These were very helpful, as I have basically no prior experience with jQuery.
+I can't really say either one was more helpful than the other though.

+Lectures were helpful for this, but I really needed to get hands on for this particular concept.
+I think more exercises would have been helpful; I particularly need more practice juggling my parentheses.
+Still, I appreciate not loading on too much work at the very end of the quarter.